 Face it.
 You will eventually quit your job.
 It may be this year.
 It may be next.
 It may be ten years from now.
 But it’s inevitable.
 It’s only a matter of time.
 The only real question is: How do you pivot (professionally) without burning your bridges?

-You may want to come back.
+After all, you may want to come back.
 I left one company, Thomas Nelson, and eventually returned and became the CEO.
 You never know.
 At the very least, you may need a reference.

 Unfortunately, many people don’t always end their tenure at a company as well as they began.
 The key is to begin with the end in mind.
 As leaders, we should be intentional about everything we do—even quitting.